 Faculty members publish books on variety of topics

 Point Park faculty members are known for their real-world experience in their fields of expertise.
-On this page, we'll showcase the latest works by our faculty members.
+This page showcases the latest works by our faculty members.
 Check back periodically for new releases.

 "Beating Hollywood: Tips for Creating Unforgettable Screenplays"

 By Steve Cuden, assistant professor of screenwriting in the Conservatory of Performing Arts

 Cuden's book analyzes 40 classic movies, packing 150 tangible tips about how to develop character, structure, plot and dialogue.

 By Steve Hallock, Ph.D., associate professor of journalism in the School of Communication

 Hallock's book emerged more than 30 years after the murder of 23-year-old Catherine Janet Walsh, thanks to new light shone on long-stored evidence.
 "Justice Delayed" is a true saga of crime, its investigation and trial, and of the effects of the murder on a small, close-knit community in Monaca, Pa.